KyleG-Mitutoyo/Integrated-AI-Extension/README.md

 ## 📝 Changelog

+- **1.2.0** Add "Send To AI" context menu commands and remove the "-> AI" splitbutton.
 - **1.1.6** Add multiple error selection for Error to AI, add ability to delete selected backups, cleanup StringUtil, fix extra newline when using To VS commands
 - **1.1.5** Small compatibility and Grok fixes
 - **1.1.4** Small fixes: Fix Function to VS issues, fix use restore button, fix indent issues with Snippet to AI